Seiko: Recent development

 In 1998, Grand Seiko was released with the first new mechanical movement in 20 years.

 In 1999, Seiko launched Spring Drive, the world's first mechanical wristwatch with the accuracy of quartz.

 In 2004, the Astron, launched in 1969, was selected as an IEEE milestone.
 In the same year, Seiko began operating the Shizukuishi Watch Studio, which specializes in high-end watches.

 In 2005, Seiko launched the world's first solar-powered analog watch that adjusts its accuracy by receiving three radio signals from Japan, Germany, and the United States.

 In 2006, Seiko launched the world's first wristwatch based on microcapsule E-ink technology.
-This watch was the first Seiko watch to win an award at the Grand Prix de Genève for its innovative ability to bend the display part, in addition to providing more contrast and a wider viewing angle than conventional LCD displays.
+This watch was the first Seiko watch to win an award at the Grand Prix de Genève for its innovative ability to bend the display part, in addition to providing more contrast and a wider viewing angle than conventional LCDs.

 In 2010, Seiko launched the world's first solar radio-controlled digital watch based on the active matrix EPD system, advancing the expression of information in digital watches.